Namibia

 Sesriem – small settlement in the Namib-Naukluft National Park BUT the gateway to Sossusvlei.
 An a spectacular area filled with incredible dunes, rocks and clay pans.

-Sossusvlei – is often used to refer to the large area in the park that includes all the famous sites such as Dune 45, Hiddenvlei, Big Daddy and Deadvlei.
+Sossusvlei is often used to refer to a large area in the park.
+This area includes famous sites like Dune 45, Hiddenvlei, Big Daddy, and Deadvlei.

 Big Daddy, Sossusvlei